Blindfold (comics): Mannerisms

 Given that she is both a telepath and a precognitive, she often answers questions before they are asked and responds to comments before they are spoken aloud.
 As a result, she tends to turn what would ordinarily be a two-way conversation into a monologue.
 While she does not always do this, it may be assumed that she is allowing the other person or persons to say what she already knows they will say out of politeness' sake.

-Some of her "one-sided" conversations in Astonishing X-Men and Young X-Men were explained as having been with her friend Cipher, who remained concealed from all others around them by using her complete stealth mutant powers.
-After the end of Simon Spurrier's run on X-Men Legacy Ruth had regained her centre of focus now showcasing complete sentences and no more added adjectives between words.
-Now showcasing her whole and healed persona, Ruth Aldine states to a befuddled Pixie that she's fine and proudly stating "I Rule Me".
+Some of her "one-sided" conversations in Astonishing X-Men and Young X-Men were explained as having been with her friend Cipher, who remained concealed from all others around them via her mutant powers.
+After the end of Simon Spurrier's run on X-Men Legacy, Ruth regains her centre of focus, gaining a normalized speech pattern.